Patrianovism: History

 The dawn of the 20th century raised opposition to liberalism, democracy and republicanism, not only in Brazil but also in Portugal and most of the world, in the form of fascism.
-This line of thought strengthened radical monarchist thought in those two countries, during the rise of the First Brazilian Republic and before the First Portuguese Republic.
+This line of thought strengthened radical monarchism in those two countries, during the rise of the First Brazilian Republic and before the First Portuguese Republic.

 The Catholic Church also poised itself to stand against Socialism and promote a "spiritual revolution" in Brazil.
 For this reason, Jackson Figueiredo found the Centro Dom Vital in 1922.
 The vitalistas based their line of thought from the Catholic social teaching and integralist movements, like the Action Française and Lusitanian Integralism.

 These events led to a rise in Traditional Monarchism which is different from other monarchist movements and groups like the Diretório Monárquico do Brasil or the Monarchist Party of São Paulo.